17 Habits That Can Damage Your Kidneys

 Smoking is deadly for those with diabetes because it increases the chances of kidney problems.
 Smokers run the risk of losing kidney function faster than non-smokers.
 But quitting smoking will significantly decrease any future risks.

-16. High Intake Of Artificial Sweeteners
+16. Using Excess Artificial Sweeteners

 17. Eating Genetically Modified Foods